-The configuration of vegetation and water/bare ground patches within a survey unit can influence habitat quality.
+The configuration of vegetation and water/bare ground patches within a survey unit can potentially influence habitat quality and bird use.
 For this metric, vegetation patches are defined to include scrub-shrub, forest, and emergent vegetation areas whereas water/bare ground patches are defined to include open water, submerged aquatic vegetation, floating-leaved aquatic vegetation, and bare ground.
-Units with little or no vegetation (60-100% open water) would fall into class L as a single large patch of open water, likewise units with 100% vegetation cover would fall into the S class.
-A survey unit can fall into one of three configuration classes (Figure SOP-2.2) based on Suir et al. (2013).
-The three configuration classes are:
+Units with little or no vegetation (60-100% open) would fall into class L as a single large patch.
+Likewise units with 100% vegetation cover would fall into the S class.
+A survey unit can fall into one of three configuration classes (Figure SOP-2.2) based on Suir et al. (2013) as follows:

-- Class L includes large and connected patches of water/bare ground features - Class S contains small, disconnected patches of water/bare ground - Class M contains discernible regions of both classes L and S
+- Class L includes large and connected patches of water/bare ground features - Class S contains small, disconnected patches of water/bare ground - Class M contains discernible regions of both classes L and S when water/bare ground covers >60% of a unit, the only possible configuration class is L.

 These classes reflect the interspersion, or inter-mixing, of vegetation and water/bare ground patches.
 Assign the survey unit to one of the configuration classes as an indicator of interspersion.
-Note that, when water/bare ground covers >60% of a unit, the only possible configuration class is L.
+Note that